DanielGarciaAcebo/ledgerflow/README.md

 ## Status

-LedgerFlow is currently under active development.
+LedgerFlow 1.0.0 supports:

-The current version supports:
+- Loading `.xlsx` files.

-* Loading `.xlsx` files.
+- Selecting the Excel header row.
-* Selecting the Excel header row.
+- Selecting the transaction name column.
-* Selecting the transaction name column.
+- Selecting the transaction amount column.
-* Selecting the transaction amount column.
+- Displaying imported Excel data.
-* Displaying imported Excel data.
+- Creating and deleting custom groups.
-* Creating and deleting custom groups.
+- Classifying transactions into one or more groups.
-* Classifying transactions into one or more groups.
+- Assigning normal or inverted signs independently for each group.
-* Assigning normal or inverted signs independently for each group.
+- Saving previous classifications.
-* Saving previous classifications.
+- Reusing saved classifications in future imports.
-* Reusing saved classifications in future imports.
+- Applying automatic classification rules.
-* Applying automatic classification rules.
+- Normalizing transaction names such as Bizum operations.
-* Normalizing transaction names such as Bizum operations.
+- Exporting an organized Excel file.
-* Exporting an organized Excel file.
+- Installing LedgerFlow as a desktop application on Linux.
-* Installing LedgerFlow as a desktop application on Linux.
+- Displaying LedgerFlow in Linux application menus.
-* Displaying LedgerFlow in Linux application menus.
+- Running LedgerFlow through the `ledgerflow` terminal command.
-* Running LedgerFlow through the `ledgerflow` terminal command.
+- Installing LedgerFlow through a native Arch Linux package.
-* Installing LedgerFlow through a native Arch Linux package.
+- Running LedgerFlow as a portable AppImage.
-* Running LedgerFlow as a portable AppImage.
+- Running LedgerFlow as a portable Windows application.

 ## How it works